 This program is open to all patients worldwide who meet the program requirements.
 The program closes each year on December 1st or once funds are depleted for that session.
 Any remaining funds are rolled over, with the program opening each year on International SCN2A Awareness Day, February 24.

-The 2020 Patient Assistance Grant (PAG) program opens on International SCN2A Awareness Day, February 24.
+The 2020 Patient Assistance Grant (PAG) program is now open

 Letters of Gratitude From SCN2A Families

 "My family and I would like to thank our donors for their thoughtful gift.
 During this devastating time they have helped shed some light for SCN2A families.
 Given Charlotte’s condition I made the decision to keep her out of my small business (when it was still allowed to be open).
 This led to extra challenges trying to run my business yet keep her safe.
 During these scary times you have given us hope!
 Your generosity has not gone unnoticed.
 Thank you for thinking of our special SCN2A children!
 And, thank you again for helping my family.